flowithin/Peg-in-hole-RL-Ansys-Automation/README.md

 - Due to rise of complexity, it will be heavy workload to formulate equations in different scenarios.
 - To fascilitate RL, we use ANSYS to simulate the peg-in-hole process with different material and shapes.
 - Notably, we formalize a workflow in python automation inside the ANSYS software feeding data into RL training models.

+The following are some code snippets collected along the way.
-How to obtain reaction force?
+- How to obtain reaction force?

 $$
 F_{sp}=2\pi R^2\times9\times stress=443N